Emma-CH/PreVEAB/README.md

 # PreVEAB
-A computational package that can measure the strength of passage adaptation and predict efficacy of a candidate vaccine strain based on its nucleotide sequence
+A computational package targets to measure the strength of passage adaptation and predict efficacy of a candidate vaccine strain based on its nucleotide sequence

+## Background
+Vaccine efficacy for the H3N2 Influenza virus has been alarmingly decreasing in recent years, but underlying causes for this observation are still elusive.
+Passage adaptation refers to substitutions accumulated during vaccine production might contribute to the vaccine efficacy.
+Using a statistical method called mutational mapping and 32,278 H3N2 hemagglutinin sequences, we identified 14 important codons driving passage adaptation in the embryonated egg.
+Based on enrichment scores derived from these codons, we defined an adaptive distance (AD) calibrating the strength of positive selection on each influenza strain.
+A very strong negative relationship between adaptive distance and vaccine efficacy (R-square=0.776) indicate the essential impact of passage adaptation on vaccine efficacy.
+For the first time, we provide a direct and comprehensive evidence that passage adaptation in the embryonated egg is a major determinant of the recent reduction in vaccine efficacy.

 ## Installing